-The meat industry in Canada is highly competitive and includes competition from foreign manufacturers.
+The protein industry in Canada is highly competitive and includes competition from foreign manufacturers, mostly from the US.
 Major competitors include several multinational food companies, and national and regional manufacturers.
 However, the specific number of competitors and the degree of competition varies by product and region.